boyo3473/Oxis/README.md

 # Disclaimer
 Oxis is for educational and entertainment purposes.
 Use responsibly and respect platform rules.
-We are not liable for misuse.
+We are not liable for misuse..